-Companies continue to favour Python for development projects, sustaining demand for graduates experienced in this language.
-There is increasing demand for experienced project managers who combine the necessary ICT technical skills with stakeholder and client management.
-These professionals are in short supply as software development is not always a typical career path for project managers.
-Consequently, salaries have increased and competition for such experience is likely to sharpen further in 2018/2019.
+ICT technical skills with stakeholder and client management.
+Competition for such experience is likely to sharpen further in 2018/2019.
 Coding, automation and software development .net specialists are key qualifications currently in demand.
 This has encouraged indigenous up-skilling in this area, and as a result has created interest from overseas.